SachuPickachu/Ollama-Local-Setup/README.md

 - Windows 10/11 with Python 3.11 or 3.12
 - NVIDIA GPU (GTX 1080+ recommended) or CPU fallback
 - At least 24GB free on C: drive (for build tools)
-- At least 400GB free on E: drive (for models and data)
+- At least 400GB free (for models and data) - Configurable location
 - Microsoft Visual C++ Build Tools (Desktop C++ workload + Windows 10/11 SDK)

 ## 🖥️ Operating System Support